Rockies Co-Owner Gets Probation

 GREELEY, Colo.
 (AP) _ Colorado Rockies' co-owner Charlie Monfort pleaded guilty Monday to a reduced drunken-driving charge and was sentenced to 18 months probation.

 Monfort faced a charge of driving under the influence but reached an agreement with prosecutors and pleaded guilty to a lesser charge of driving while ability impaired.
-In addition to probation, Monfort was sentenced to 48 hours of community service and ordered to undergo an alcohol treatment program.
+In addition to probation, Monfort was sentenced to 48 hours of community service, ordered to undergo an alcohol treatment program and fined $500.

 Monfort was arrested shortly after 1 a.m.
 June 23 after leaving a restaurant.